nicholaschiasson/inglix/README.md

 ##### The "w" consonant

 There is a case to be made against "<nglx>w</nglx>" being included in inglix.
-Enstead, it could have probably simply been replaced by the inglix "<nglx>U</nglx>".
+Instead, it could have probably simply been replaced by the inglix "<nglx>U</nglx>".
 This would be similar to how the French language uses "ou" in place of the "w" sound (for native French words).

 In spite of that, "<nglx>w</nglx>" is somewhat elegant, instantly recognizable, and intuitive in its own right.
 Using a "<nglx>U</nglx>" in its place might confuse readers into emphasizing the long "u" vowel sound, making some words sound awkward.